Filing a Business Tax Extension is only available for LLCs that have elected to be taxed as partnerships or corporations.

-To avoid tax-related issues, my team of legal experts and I have created this guide to help you handle LLC tax extensions and prepare for what lies ahead.
+To help you take the correct steps and avoid tax-related issues, my team of legal experts and I have created this guide to help you handle LLC tax extensions and prepare for what lies ahead.

 Quick Summary

-- To avoid future complications, bear in mind that the extension is not for paying taxes owed but only for filing
+• To avoid future complications, I always remind my clients that the extension is not for paying taxes owed but only for filing.

 How To File an Extension for LLC?

-To file an extension for your LLC determine the appropriate form for your tax recording and payment method.
+To file a business tax extension for your LLC determine the appropriate form for your tax recording and payment method.

-Request an extension to avoid penalties if you need more time to complete accurate returns.
+From our experience running an LLC, we often request an extension to avoid penalties if we need more time to complete accurate returns.

 Here are some factors you should consider when filing an extension for an LLC: